UBC-Solar/sunlink/README.md

 }
 ```

+- If your output doesn't look like the above, double-check the tokens you entered into the `.env` file and ensure that you **restarted the docker containers** after changing the tokens.
+Of course, make sure your docker containers are running in the first place.
+For more information about the parser API health endpoint, go [here](#parser-http-api).

-If your output looks like the above, then congratulations!
+- If your output looks like the above, then congratulations!
 You've finished setting up the telemetry cluster! :heavy_check_mark:

 ## Telemetry link setup

 The telemetry link must be set up on the host machine on which the radio receiver is connected.
-This links the radio module to the rest of the telemetry system and allows using radio as a data source.
+This links the radio module to the telemetry cluster and enables using radio as a data source.

 ### Pre-requisites